Pembroke Athleta F.C.: 2013–14 season

 Following the departure of Jacques Scerri to Melita F.C., Vojko Martinovic, who had successfully led the club's U-17 section to promotion to the top division (Section A), was installed as the new manager of the team.
 New signings for the team included Nicholas Zammit, Mauro Grioli, Mark Borg, Adrian Caruana, David Mamo, Aleksandar Ribic, Lee Grima, Roberto Vella, Dylan Mintoff and Michael Borg.
 Carmelo Farrugia also returned from Qormi F.C. to spend another season on loan at the club.

-The season began in impressive fashion as we remained unbeaten up until December, when we lost 1–0 to Marsaskala F.C.
-Nonetheless, we powered on and eventually finished in 2nd place in the 2nd Division behind Mqabba, therefore gaining a historic promotion to the Maltese First Division for the first time in the club's history.
+The season began in impressive fashion as the club remained unbeaten up until December, when it lost 1–0 to Marsaskala F.C.
+It eventually finished in 2nd place in the 2nd Division behind Mqabba, therefore gaining a historic promotion to the Maltese First Division for the first time in the club's history.
 Nicholas Zammit finished the season as the club's top scorer with 13 goals.

-The Youths Team was even more successful through the season as it managed an incredible promotion to the top of the Youth pyramid.
-This mean that within four seasons, the U-19 Team had won its way from Section D all the way to Section A. Even more incredibly, the team managed to dispatch some of the best youth teams on the island including Hibernians F.C., Mosta F.C., Ħamrun Spartans F.C. and Sliema Wanderers to win the Youth Knock-Out Competition.
-The 1–0 victory against Sliema in the final made the team the first ever in the club's history to win the Trophy and also the first ever Section B team to triumph in this competition.
+The Youths Team was more successful through the season as it managed a promotion to the top of the Youth pyramid.
+This meant that within four seasons, the U-19 Team had won its way from Section D all the way to Section A. Even more incredibly, the team managed to dispatch some of the youth teams on the island including Hibernians F.C., Mosta F.C., Ħamrun Spartans F.C. and Sliema Wanderers to win the Youth Knock-Out Competition.
+The 1–0 victory against Sliema in the final made the team the first in the club's history to win the Trophy and also the first Section B team to triumph in this competition.